Rinchyenbat/HappyNewYear2026/backend/README.md

 ## Login flow

-### Dev mode (DEV_AUTH_BYPASS=true)
-- The frontend redirects to `GET /auth/facebook/callback?facebook_id=...`
+The frontend authenticates users via Clerk (Facebook OAuth).
+After Clerk sign-in, the frontend calls:

+- `POST /auth/clerk/exchange` with `Authorization: Bearer <clerk_session_jwt>`

+The backend verifies the Clerk JWT (via JWKS) and then:
-- Backend records the login and returns a token only if the user is approved
+- If the user is approved (exists in `users`), returns an app JWT for API calls.
-- Backend issues a JWT and redirects back to the frontend `/login?token=...&username=...`

-### Production mode (DEV_AUTH_BYPASS=false)
-- The frontend redirects to `GET /auth/facebook`
-- Backend redirects to Facebook OAuth
-- Facebook redirects back to `GET /auth/facebook/callback?code=...`
-- Backend exchanges code -> access_token -> profile
-- If approved, issues JWT and redirects to frontend
-- If not approved, records a pending login and redirects to frontend with an error message
+- If not approved, records a pending login (`pending_facebook_logins`) and returns 403.

 ## Authenticated requests
 Use the returned JWT: